AI-Studio-Helldiver/First_MLOPS_Pipeline/docs/ClearMLServing.md

 This includes adding/removing endpoints, adding canary model routing etc. by default new endpoints/models will be automatically updated after 1 minute

-> **_IMPORTANT:_** The Triton works only on x86_64 architecture, meaning intel/AMD processors.
-This won't work on a macbook with silicon chips.